Zijian-Ju/vuepress-theme-resume/example/README.md

 <span style="font-family: Times New Roman, Times, serif">

-- **Project Description**: Built a centralized, all-in-one, multi-cloud resource management platform to manage the cloud resources on AWS and Alibaba Cloud.
-Integrated with many external services like Lark, Gitlab, Terraform to achieve full lifecycle management of cloud resources including application, deployment, resources and summary, cost report and so on;
+- **Project Description**: Deliver a centralized, multi-cloud resource management platform to manage the cloud resources on AWS and Alibaba Cloud.
+Provide full lifecycle management of cloud resources including authorization, application, deployment, dashboard and searching functionalities by integrating multiple external services such as Lark, Gitlab, and Terraform;

-- **Responsibilities**: Service owner of the project with the responsibilities of collecting user requirements and making technical decisions; Designed the architecture of the system and contributed to most of the code;
+- **Responsibilities**: Service owner of the project with the responsibilities of collecting user requirements and technical designs; Achieved most of the implementation of the project in Golang; Designed and implemented the CI/CD pipeline for the project;

 - **Key Result**: Reduce 70% of time for a normal user to apply a cloud resource; Helped the company optimize the usage of the cloud resources which saved millions of dollars over the usage of cloud resources.